Expedition Everest - Animal Kingdom

-You ride next to one other person on a train that is 17 rows long.
+This is a roller coaster where you ride next to one other person on a train that is 17 rows long.
 The cars are made to look old and worn-out.
 The ride features an 80 ft drop and approaches speeds of 50 mph.
-But there is another aspect of this ride that sets it apart from most other rides.
+But there is another aspect of this ride that sets it apart from most other roller coasters.
 Once your reach a certain point, the train stops while you are at the top of the ride.
 The tracks switch, and your train begins going backwards for the remainder of the ride!
 It is the only Disney ride that enables it’s riders to go forwards AND backwards on the same ride.

 Expedition Everest Tips

 As we’ve mentioned, this can be a tough ticket.
 For a long time after it’s opening, Expedition Everest had one of the longest wait times in all of Disney World.
-While the shine has worn off a bit, you can still find yourself waiting for long periods of time, especially in the peak hours of the day, and during the peak times of the year.
+In terms of waiting times, the shine has worn off a bit.
+With the opening of Avatarland, Everest is no longer the hottest ticket in this park.
+But you can still find yourself waiting for long periods of time, especially in the peak hours of the day, and during the peak times of the year.
 So how can you avoid standing in line?

 If you aren’t able to get a fastpass, there are two other great times to ride this attraction.
 First of all, you can head straight there at park opening.
-Everest can be tricky to get to and requires a lot of walking.
-Since there may be big crowds, we have a recommendation for getting there ahead of everyone else.
+I wouldn’t recommend this.
+If you are there when the park opens, you need to head to Flight of Passage.

 A great time to ride Everest is late in the evenings.
 As darkness approaches, Avatarland gets very popular.
 It’s beautiful at night and many guests want to see this.
 The wait times on Everest will plummet.
 That’s when you want to go.